 Each participant in any NCMTP Mock Trial activity (mock trial or courtroom artist competition) shall be required to submit a signed Release form.
 Two forms are attached: one for participants under the age of 18 and the other for those participants over age 18.
 Please make sufficient copies and return the signed forms by the indicated deadline.
 Thank you.

-PERMISSION FOR PARTICIPATION AND RELEASE OF ALL LIABILITY ("Release") Due by Thursday, Jan 6, 2022 name of school) located in (city), North Carolina.
+PERMISSION FOR PARTICIPATION AND RELEASE OF ALL LIABILITY ("Release") Due by Thursday, Jan 5, 2023